acullmann/rsyncer/README.md

 # rsyncer

-a simple way sync a file up and anotherone down.
+a simple way to sync a file up and anotherone down.

 - uses rsnyc over ssh
 - ssh key auth is recommended